awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-auto-scaling-group.md

 1. On the **Quick Start** tab of the **Choose AMI** page, next to **Amazon Linux AMI**, **Red Hat Enterprise Linux 7\.2**, **Ubuntu Server 14\.04 LTS**, or **Microsoft Windows Server 2012 R2 Base**, choose **Select**\.
 **Note**
-If you have a custom version of an AMI that already has the AWS CodeDeploy agent installed, choose it here instead\.
-For information about using a custom AMI with AWS CodeDeploy and Amazon EC2 Auto Scaling, see [Using a Custom AMI with AWS CodeDeploy and Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md#integrations-aws-auto-scaling-custom-ami)\.
+If you have a custom version of an AMI that already has the CodeDeploy agent installed, choose it here instead\.
+For information about using a custom AMI with CodeDeploy and Amazon EC2 Auto Scaling, see [Using a Custom AMI with CodeDeploy and Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md#integrations-aws-auto-scaling-custom-ami)\.

 1. On the **Choose Instance Type** page, leave the defaults, and choose **Next: Configure details**\.